Subsequent Antenatal Visits

 - Abdomen palpation.

 - Ultrasound scan of your baby to check your baby’s wellbeing and growth at no cost to you.
 Photos taken will be exported to your personalised USB flash drive to you to add to your baby’s photo album.

 - Urine testing for protein (toxaemia or kidney disease) and sugar (diabetes).

 - Your weight.

 If you have Rh negative blood group you will be offered prophylaxis Anti-D injections twice in your pregnancy to protect your baby from Rh disease.
 The first will be after your 28-week blood test results are and the second will be at about 36 weeks.
 If you have bleeding in the pregnancy then you will need extra Anti-D to be given.

-Often a patent will bring her husband/partner to these visits.
+Often a patient will bring her husband/partner to these visits.
 Sometime she will also bring parents and even friends to watch their baby on the ultrasound screen.